Your Comprehensive Cybersecurity Checklist: 50 Strategies to Safeguard Your Information

 - If you have concerns, call the number on the back of your card, or call your bank or banker directly.

-Today, we do everything online.
-Nearly every service and mobile app requires a username and password, so it comes as no surprise that according to research by NordPass, the average person has 100 passwords they must memorize or keep safely stored!
+Nearly every service and mobile app requires a username and password, so it comes as no surprise that according to research by NordPass, the average person has over 100 passwords!
 That’s a lot to keep up with, which means often our passwords aren’t very good.

 For better password protection:

 - Use complex passwords that are 16+ characters long and include uppercase and lowercase letters, numbers, and special characters.

 - Try not to include information in your passwords that could easily be found online or on your social media accounts such as your birthday, anniversary, names of your kids or pets, etc

 - Don’t use the same password for multiple accounts.

 - Change your passwords at least once per year.
 For banking and financial accounts, quarterly is an even better goal to strive for.